psiberx/cp2077-neurespec/README.md

 ## Usage

-NeureSpec integrates into the *Hub* menu.
+Neu-Re-Spec integrates into the *Hub* menu.
 You can access new functions in the *Hub > Character* section.

 To manage individual attributes, perks and skills, follow button hints in the bottom right corner of the screen.